IanCaio/C-Sha256Lib/README.md

 		will be free'd upon sha256_free() call.
 Deleting messages that could be digested again later will also cause the hash processing to be called again (no cached result).

+	int sha256_message_preprocess(struct sha256_message *msg);

+		This function will preprocess the message and store the result in a variable in the sha256_message structure.
+This preprocessing consists of:
+			-Appending a '1' bit right after the original message -Padding '0's to the preprocessed message until there's only 64 bits available before the size of the preprocessed message is a multiple of 512.
+			-Append the original message bits length as a big-endian 64-bit integer to the end of the preprocessed message.

 ###INTERNAL FUNCTIONS

 	MACRO: